San Gabriel, California: Education

-Gabrielino High School has been named by U.S. News & World Report as one of "America's Best Public High Schools".
-Del Mar High School, which opened in 2010, is an alternative high school.
-San Gabriel High School is located in the Alhambra Unified School District.
+A portion of San Gabriel is in the Rosemead Elementary School District and the El Monte Union High School District.

 San Gabriel Mission High School is a Catholic, all girls school.

 Media

 San Gabriel community news are covered by the San Gabriel Valley Tribune, a paid daily newspaper, as well as by Mid-Valley News and San Gabriel Sun, which are community weeklies.

+The independent, non-corporate community newspaper Colorado Boulevard Newspaper covers the city of San Gabriel both in print and online, along with neighboring cities in the western San Gabriel Valley.

 Culture

 The city has a mixture of Asian, European, and North American cultures.
 Second- and third-generation Chinese Americans patronize its diverse array of stores and eateries.

 There is the 12 acre "San Gabriel Square" mall, sometimes referred to as the "Chinese Disneyland".
 It was also nicknamed by the Los Angeles Times as "the great mall of China."
 This stretch of Chinese shops and bold architecture, with roofs of Spanish-style tile, is the model for the new ethnoburbs recently recognized in places like Las Vegas and Houston.